simbo1905/thinbus-srp-js/README.md

 Note that if you build on jdk17 the junit-js tests which test the javascript cryptography takes a very long time.
 Building with jdk18 is ten times faster.

 N.B.
-Code current ```git clone``` then ```mvn install``` that locally if you are keen to use this code today.
+Code current code uses Nimbus 1.5.0 which has not yet made it to maven central so you should  ```git clone``` then ```mvn install``` that locally to use this library today.

 ## Using

-See the [junit-js](http://benjiweber.co.uk/blog/2013/01/27/javascript-tests-with-junit/) test method `testMutualAuthentiation` file `TestSRP6JavascriptClientSession_N1024_SHA256.js` which shows mutual authentication between Java and Javascript.
+See the [junit-js](http://benjiweber.co.uk/blog/2013/01/27/javascript-tests-with-junit/) test method `testMutualAuthentiation` in the test file `TestSRP6JavascriptClientSession_N1024_SHA256.js` which shows mutual authentication between Java and Javascript.

-There is a SpringMVC demonstration application over at https://bitbucket.org/simon_massey/thinbus-srp-js-demo
+There is a SpringMVC demonstration application [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo).

 The jar srp6a-js-XXXX.jar contains: